SandSnip3r/Pathfinder/README.md

 # Pathfinder

 Pathfinder is a C++17 library for finding the shortest path (for a circular agent with a specified radius) between two points in a 2d world.
 The 2d world is given as vertices and line segments representing the constraints of the environment (e.g. walls).
 This library uses [Jonathan Shewchuk's amazing Triangle library](https://www.cs.cmu.edu/~quake/triangle.html) in order to create a Constrained Delaunay Triangulation of the given world.
 Once the triangulation (navmesh) is created, an A*-based search algorithm is run to either find a very good path quickly or a globally optimal path at the cost of more CPU time.
 Most of the pathfinding algorithm concepts come from [Douglas Demyen's Efficient Triangulation-Based Pathfinding](https://skatgame.net/mburo/ps/thesis_demyen_2006.pdf).
+I've also written [a Qt desktop application](https://github.com/SandSnip3r/Pathfinder-Visualizer) that allows you to play around visual feedback.

 <p align="center">
   <img src="./examples/complex_example.png" width="450" title="An example in a complex environment">